 The second rat, or “decoder” saw the lights switched on, without knowing which was the right one.
 In order to manage to drink water, it had to rely on the signals received from its remote “partner”.

 Proper interpretation in 70% of cases

 Indeed, the second rat pressed the correct lever in 70% of cases, which means that its brain had learned to accept and interpret brain signals of the other rat.

 The research team claims to have reached similar encouraging results in experiments with sensory stimuli.
 For example, the decoder rat could understand if the encoder rat touched with its whiskers the entrance of a narrow or a spacious corridor.

 At the same time, another expert, Andrew Stewart of the University of Pittsburgh believes that the study is “simplistic”.
-Dr. Stewart questioned the reliability of the results, saying that the rat decoder pressed the right lever only in seven out of ten cases, while even if it pressed levers by chance it would succeed in half of cases.
+Dr. Stewart questioned the reliability of the results, saying that the rat decoder pressed the right lever only in seven out of ten cases, while even if it pressed levers by chance it would succeed in half of the cases.

 Copyright © 2012-2024 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.